andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 #### 6.2.1.
 Identification and Definition of Bounded Contexts

 "Based on the provided System Context Diagram, we can identify four distinct **Bounded Contexts**.
 Each represents a *specific linguistic* and *functional* **boundary** within the Car Rental System.
 It is important to note that a Bounded Context is not merely a database table, but a dedicated business area of responsibility.
 In the monolithic project structure, these contexts are organized as high-level packages.
-This architecture employs a Decorator-based approach to rigorously decouple core domain logic from technical infrastructure concerns (located in the exchange/ directory).The identified Bounded Contexts are as follows:"
+This structure employs a Decorator-based approach to rigorously decouple core domain logic from technical infrastructure concerns (located in the `exchange/` directory).
+The identified Bounded Contexts are as follows:

 **1. Car Pool Context (Fleet Management)**